CompVPD: Iteratively Identifying Vulnerability Patches Based on Human Validation Results with a Precise Context: Threats to Validity

 \section{Threats to Validity}

-A major threat to external validity comes from the generalization ability of \dataset{}.
-There are more than 300,000 Java repositories in Maven while the repositories included in \dataset{} count for only a small portion (127) of them.
-To mitigate this threat, we divide \dataset{} in a cross-project case, which is the same as existing work~\cite{vulfixminer, midas}.
-In this case, commits in the testing set come from different projects that are never seen in the training and validation sets.
-Thus, our evaluation results reflect \detector{}'s effectiveness in identifying vulnerability patches from unseen projects and can be generalizable in all Java repositories.
+A major threat to external validity comes from the labels of \dataset{}.
+In Section~\ref{rq: iteration}, we take the ground-truths of each commit as human validation results.
+However, in real-world practice, security engineers might face difficulties or incorrectly validate the identified commits, thus decreasing the end-to-end effectiveness of \detector{}.
+To mitigate this threat, in Section~\ref{sec: eval practice}, we choose five senior security engineers with at least two years experience for validation.
+Thus, their validation results can be representative as ground-truths of our identified commits.
 The threats to internal validity are instrumentation effects that can bias our results.
 To reduce these threats, we manually inspect the intermediate results such as the comprehensive contexts for dozens of sampled vulnerability patches, such as those in Listing~\ref{lst: cve-2017-4971-reduce} and ~\ref{lst: security-2399}.